MaginnGroup/mosdef_cassandra/docs/source/getting_started/quickstart.rst

 .. note::
     ``mols_in_boxes`` and ``mols_to_add`` are always lists with one entry for each box.
-Each entry is a list with open entry for each species in the ``species_list``.
+Each entry is a list with one entry for each species in the ``species_list``.

 We now combine the four components created above into a single